TelemetryDeck/docs/basics/activation.md

 - **Weekend vs. weekday balance**: Indicates whether activation requires focused time or fits into busy schedules
 - **Recent trends**: Help identify if timing patterns are changing over time

-**How to read your data:** In this example, the Hour of Day chart shows peak activations around 12-1pm and 5-6pm, which would suggest users activate during lunch breaks and after work hours when they have focused time to explore the app.
+**How to read your data:** In this example, the Hour of Day chart shows peak activations around 12-1 p.m. and 5-6 p.m., which would suggest users activate during lunch breaks and after work hours when they have focused time to explore the app.
 The Day of Week chart shows Friday with the strongest activation performance (34 users) and Sunday with the lowest (21 users), indicating a weekday preference for activation.
 If you see similar patterns in your data, it would suggest users are more likely to experience your app's core value during structured time periods.
-You could then time your onboarding prompts and feature introductions for weekday lunch periods and early evenings when users are most engaged.
+You could then time your Onboarding prompts and feature introductions for weekday lunch periods and early evenings when users are most engaged.

 ## Activation by device & platform

 **Questions you can answer:**
 - Which devices provide the best activation experience?
-- Should I optimize my onboarding for specific hardware or screen sizes?
+- Should I optimize my Onboarding for specific hardware or screen sizes?
 - Are there platform-specific activation barriers?

 ![Activated Users by Device Type](/docs/images/activation-device-distribution.png)